 The first hair relaxer lawsuit was filed by a Missouri resident with uterine cancer in October 2022.
 The lawsuit came shortly after the publication of the 2022 NIEHS study linking uterine cancer and hair relaxers.
 This lawsuit named many prominent hair relaxer companies, including L'Oréal.

-Hundreds of hair relaxer lawsuits have been filed since October 2022.
-These lawsuits have been condensed into multidistrict litigation (MDL).
+Thousands of hair relaxer lawsuits have been filed since October 2022.
+Federal hair relaxer lawsuits have been condensed into multidistrict litigation (MDL) for pretrial matters.
+After pretrial matters are completed, cases in the MDL are uncombined for individual trials.
 Victims continue to file lawsuits within the MDL.
-In addition, a separate class action lawsuit against several hair relaxer manufacturers has also been filed.
+The MDL seeks compensation for diseases developed as a result of frequent hair relaxer use.

+In addition, a separate class action lawsuit against several hair relaxer manufacturers has been filed.
 The hair relaxer class action lawsuit seeks to reimburse purchasers of toxic hair relaxer products for the full price of the product.
+In contrast to an MDL, a class action combines similar legal actions for the entire lawsuit process, including trial.

 Hair Relaxer Multidistrict Litigation: MDL 3060